Virtual Help icon Virtual Help

 4. Take charge and find a new route?

 Chances are, you picked option 4; it’s the only useful solution.
-But not every situation in life is this obvious, so this module will help you with tackling problems directly.
+But not every situation in life is this obvious, so learning to tackle problems directly is important.

 Passive and active coping